 - d) the States Parties co-authors of a future transboundary or transnational serial nomination can choose, amongst themselves and with a common understanding, the State Party which will be submitting the Preliminary Assessment request; and this Preliminary Assessment request can be registered exclusively within the ceiling of the bearing State Party. - 61.
-The Committee has decided to apply the following mechanism concerning examination of nominations: - a) examine one complete nomination per State Party, - b) set at 35 the annual limit on the number of nominations it will review, inclusive of nominations deferred and referred by previous sessions of the Committee, extensions (except minor modifications of limits of the property), transboundary and serial nominations, - c) the following order of priorities will be applied in case the overall annual limit of 35 nominations is exceeded: - i) nominations of properties submitted by States Parties with no properties inscribed on the List, - ii) nominations of properties submitted by States Parties having up to 3 properties inscribed on the List, - iii) resubmitted referred nominations that were not transmitted to the relevant Advisory Bodies for evaluation further to the application of paragraph 61.b)3, - iv) nominations of properties that have been previously excluded due to the annual limit of 35 nominations and the application of these priorities, - v) nominations of properties submitted in the 5th year following the report by the Advisory Bodies on the related Preliminary Assessment (see Paragraph 122.g), - vi) nominations of properties for natural heritage, - vii) nominations of properties for mixed heritage, - viii) nominations of transboundary/transnational properties, - ix) nominations from States Parties in Africa, the Pacific and the Caribbean, - x) nominations of properties submitted by States Parties having ratified the World Heritage Convention during the last twenty years, - xi) nominations of properties submitted by States Parties that have not submitted nominations for five years or more,
+The Committee has decided to apply the following mechanism concerning examination of nominations: - examine one complete nomination per State Party, or two complete nominations per State Party if one of them was previously referred or deferred by the Committee; - b) set at 35 the annual limit on the number of nominations it will review, inclusive of nominations deferred and referred by previous sessions of the Committee, extensions (except minor modifications of limits of the property), transboundary and transnational serial nominations, - c) the following order of priorities will be applied in case the overall annual limit of 35 nominations is exceeded: - i) nominations of properties submitted by States Parties with no properties inscribed on the List, - ii) nominations of properties submitted by States Parties having up to 3 properties inscribed on the List, - iii) resubmitted referred and deferred nominations, - iv) nominations of properties that have been previously excluded due to the annual limit of 35 nominations and the application of these priorities, - v) nominations of properties submitted in the 5th year following the report by the Advisory Bodies on the related Preliminary Assessment (see Paragraph 122.g), - vi) nominations of properties for natural heritage, - vii) nominations of properties for mixed heritage, - viii) nominations of transboundary/transnational properties, - ix) nominations from States Parties in Africa, the Pacific and the Caribbean, - x) nominations of properties submitted by States Parties having ratified the World Heritage Convention during the last twenty years, - xi) nominations of properties submitted by States Parties that have not submitted nominations for five years or more, - xii) nominations of States Parties, former Members of the Committee, who accepted on a voluntary basis not to have a nomination reviewed by the Committee during their mandate.
+This priority will be applied for 4 years after the end of their mandate on the Committee,

-Decision 24 COM VI.2.3.3, Decision 28 COM 13.1 and 7 EXT.COM 4B.1 Decision 29 COM 18A Decision 31 COM 10 Decision 35 COM 8B.61 Decision 40 COM 11 Decision 43 COM 11A
+Decision 24 COM VI.2.3.3, Decision 28 COM 13.1 and 7 EXT.COM 4B.1 Decision 29 COM 18A Decision 31 COM 10 Decision 35 COM 8B.61 Decision 40 COM 11 Decision 43 COM 11^a Decision 45 COM 12